Updated: Apr 19

 Be quick to listen, slow to speak – Listening before advising

 Have you ever heard someone say something that you disagreed with to such an extent that you didn’t hear the rest of their sentence?
 Instead of listening, you’re formulating your response in your head so you’ll know exactly what to say as soon as they are finished talking.
-By this time in your mentoring journey in Driven, I’m sure you’ve heard plenty you didn’t expect, seen decisions made you’ll never understand, and heard a line of reasoning that is so far from what you consider normal that you can’t even get your mind around it.
+By this time in your mentoring journey in 365 Dad, I’m sure you’ve heard plenty you didn’t expect, seen decisions made you’ll never understand, and heard a line of reasoning that is so far from what you consider normal that you can’t even get your mind around it.
 Such is the journey of young men without a stable family and a consistent male presence in their life.

 Our natural response is to begin giving advise as quickly as possible as if the advice of someone they are just getting to know will undo years and years of decision making without foundation or even a moral basis on many occasions.
 Relationships with these young men are not based solely on how good your advice is.
 They aren’t going to care about your success early on.
 They will simply think your success is a reflection on their own inadequacy and think they can never experience it.